Rock Climbing around Quadra Island

 Alongside our beautiful beaches and rolling hills Quadra has a lot of rocky shoreline and craggy rock outcrops so it's no surprise that there is some excellent rock climbing to be found.
 Climbers have been exploring the bluffs on Quadra, Cortes and the neighbouring Discovery Islands since at least the 1980s.
 Breton Island, the Gorge on Cortes Island and the crags at Morte Lake all have some history going back more than 35 years.

-Over the past few years a renewed effort has resulted in the development of over 150 routes, adding to the incredible recreation opportunities of the island and drawing climbers from further afield.
+Over the past few years a renewed effort has resulted in the development of around 200 routes, adding to the incredible recreation opportunities of the island and drawing climbers from further afield.

 The crags are well equipped for a safe and enjoyable climbing experience.
 The majority of the climbs are bolt-protected 'sport' climbs with easily and/or safely accessed top anchors.
 The high quality of the rock, the interesting, positive holds and stunning, scenic aesthetic of the Quadra Crags make for one of the best rock climbing areas in the Vancouver Island region.